opengauss-mirror/docs/content/en/docs/Toolreference/gs_backup.md

         Specifies the host name for storing the backup files

-        Value range: a host name If the host name is not specified, the backup files will be distributed to openGauss.
+        Value range: a host name If the host name is not specified, the current cluster will be backed up.

     -   --backup-dir=BACKUPDIR